MichaelsPlayground/FirebaseLinkBase/firebase_authentication.md

 If you are still signed in from the previous step press the "Sign out" button and then "Sign in" - there is a new User ID and the "Email: null" shows that no Email was used.

-The Firebase console shows an anonymous user and the numbr will raise until an anonymous user decides to "sign out", so this may litter your account...
+The Firebase console shows an anonymous user and the number will raise until an anonymous user decides to "sign out", so this may litter your account...

 ## Authentication with a Google account